nicoballarini/tailTest/inst/shiny/text/about.md

 ## More information

 This tool is part of an R package.
-For more information, please <a target="_blank" href="mailto:johanna.mielke@udo.edu">contact Johanna Mielke</a>.
+For more information, please visit its <a target="_blank" href="https://github.com/nicoballarini/tailTest">github repository</a>.

 ## Contact